-So why not make a memorable moment and go to the very last showing of the movie on opening night?
-Why not make it special and come to life for them?!
+For our family, the question was “why not make a memorable moment and go to the very last showing of the movie on opening night?
+Why not make it special and come to life for them?!“

 The same is true of connecting the real significance and symbolism within the book.
 Why just make a fun book (and movie) something to regurgitate information or full of busywork?
 Why not make it special and come to life for them?!